fernandodelrio/SwiftColorGen/README.md

 ### The generated Swift file
 ![Swift file](https://github.com/fernandodelrio/SwiftColorGen/raw/master/Resources/Swift0.3.0.png)

-You can also create your own extensions in a separated file to give a more semantic name to the colors:
+You can create your own extensions in a separated file to give a more semantic name to the colors:

 ```swift
 extension UIColor {